GlobalFishingWatch/GFW_technical_documentation/Gaps.md

 ## Key Tables

 + `world-fishing-827.pipe_production_v20201001.proto_published_events_ais_gaps`: Date-partitioned table of AIS gap events of 12+ hours in duration.
-Includes the boolean field `intentional_disabling` to indicate gaps that are likely due to suspected disabling. **This is the primary table for analyses of AIS gaps.**
+Includes the boolean field `intentional_disabling` to indicate gaps that are likely due to suspected disabling.
+Presently, however, only intentional disabling events (`intentional_disabling = 'true'`) are included in this table. **This is the primary table for analyses of AIS gaps.**

 + `world-fishing-827.pipe_production_v20201001.proto_ais_gap_events`: Date-partitioned table of AIS gap events of 6+ hours in duration.
 This table can be used to identify gap events that are currently ongoing (`is_closed = False`) but must be filtered to select AIS disabling events.